Precision Faceting a Story Gemstone: Gem Design

 Gemstone hardness and dispersion will also influence the orientation and gem design process.
-Research these and other gem attributes on the International Gem Society (IGS) website and through the IGS Certification Course.
+Research these and other gem attributes on the International Gem Society (IGS) website and through the IGS Certification Course and Mini-Courses.

 Jewelers, faceters, and clients should take all the above factors into consideration when choosing a gem design.
 Unfortunately, they can't have the best of each.
 These gem attributes tend to play against each other.
 For example, the best color orientation may produce a smaller size gemstone than desired because the stone is shorter in one direction.
 Attaining the best attributes is much easier with synthetic stones.
 However, nature makes the growth of gem crystals a sometimes unpredictable process with varied results.